Skip to main content

 Caesarean section (C-section)

 In a caesarean birth your baby is born through a cut in your abdomen (tummy).
-This takes place in an operating theatre.
+This happens in an operating theatre.
 Some caesarean births are planned.
-Others are emergencies when complications arise during labour.
+Others are done as emergency operations when complications arise during labour.

 Episiotomy

-An episiotomy is a cut in the perineum (the area between the vagina and anus).
-This may be necessary if your baby needs to be born quickly.
+An episiotomy is a cut in the area between the vagina and anus (the perineum).
+You may need to have this if your baby needs to be born quickly.

 Put in your birth plan if you would like to discuss this with your doctor or midwife.